brantr/brantr.github.io/_posts/blog/2018-04-02-tensorflow.md

 ** If evaluating, just compute the accuracy from `tf.metrics.accuracy` and return the estimator.

+** At this point, the model is defined.
+We then have to define a `main()` function to run the model on the data.

 [Deep Convolutional Neural Networks](https://www.tensorflow.org/tutorials/deep_cnn)
 [How to Retrain an Image Classifier for New Categories](https://www.tensorflow.org/tutorials/image_retraining)
 [Image Recognition](https://www.tensorflow.org/tutorials/image_recognition)